csmart/git_info/README.md

 ```

 Branches are extremely cheap because they are actually just a file which points
 to a unique commit in the Git history.
-No duplications of files is done.
+No duplication of files is done.

 ### Creating backups